Sequential Non-Bayesian Persuasion: Abstract

 \section{Abstract}

-We study a model of persuasion in which the receiver is a `conservative Bayesian' whose updated belief is a convex combination of the prior and the correct Bayesian posterior.
-While in the classic Bayesian case providing information sequentially is never valuable, we show that the sender gains from sequential persuasion in many of the environments considered in the literature on strategic information transmission.
-We also consider the case in which the sender and receiver are both biased and prove that the maximal expected payoff for the sender under sequential persuasion is the same as in the case where neither of them is biased.
+We study a model of persuasion in which the receiver's updating rule systematically distorts Bayesian posteriors.
+While in the classic Bayesian case providing information sequentially is never valuable, we show that the sender gains from sequential persuasion in several of the environments considered in the literature on strategic information transmission.
+Our proofs are constructive and reveal how properties of the bias interact with the payoff environment to make dynamic persuasion beneficial.